Pre-Law

 MBU pre-law advisors suggest that students gain first-hand experience in one or more legal environments — through summer jobs and internships at private firms, a circuit court clerk office, or in a juvenile and domestic relations court.
 They also recommend talking with and shadowing knowledgeable attorneys to get a feel for the job.
 Many students benefit from full-time employment as a paralegal after completing their bachelor’s degree, which allows them to evaluate their interest in pursuing a law degree.

 According to the Association of American Law Schools, there is no specific pre-law major or curriculum.
 MBU recommends a strong liberal arts foundation, with an emphasis on courses and majors that require writing essays that are evaluated on the basis of reasoning and supporting evidence, as the best undergraduate preparation.
 Students should also consider taking courses that will help them develop their ability to work with and motivate others, two very important qualities in an attorney.
-Suggested courses include those with an emphasis in psychology, social processes, business, accounting, writing, research, communication, and public speaking.
+Suggested courses include those with an emphasis in public policy, psychology, social processes, business, accounting, writing, research, communication, and public speaking.

 Pre-Med and Pre-Health Sciences